Mental Health Assessment

 The time it takes will depend on the reason the test is being done.
 An interview with written or verbal tests may last 30 to 90 minutes.
 It can last longer if several different tests are done.
 An in-depth test such as the Wechsler Adult Intelligence Scale may take 1 to 2 hours.

 A mental health assessment is used to find out how you think and feel.

-- You may feel resentful, angry, or hostile if you are being checked for a problem, such as alcohol dependence .
+- You may feel resentful, angry, or hostile if you are being checked for a problem, such as alcohol use disorder .
 You may not want to have the test.

 - You may feel afraid if you are being checked for a health condition, such as Alzheimer's disease.

 - You may worry or become upset if your condition is not quickly or easily found.
 Some mental health problems are hard to diagnose.